yarisvt/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-charts-1.2.0-release-notes.md

 - Updated the default service type of Gateway and Pump service from NodePort to ClusterIP.
 You can configure external access to service with your desired method like changing service type to NodePort, LoadBalancer, or configuring Ingress.
 #### Changelog
 ##### Added
-- Added opentelemetry support at `tyk-gateway.gateway.opentelemetry`.
+- Added OpenTelemetry support at `tyk-gateway.gateway.opentelemetry`.
 ##### Changed
 - Updated Gateway default image tag to v5.2.3.
 - Updated the Default service type of Gateway and Pump service from NodePort to ClusterIP.
 You can configure external access to service with your desired method like changing service type to NodePort, LoadBalancer, or configuring Ingress.